shebashio/bigbang/docs/guides/deployment-scenarios/sso-quickstart.md

     EOFworkload-k3d-prepwork-commandsEOF
     ```

-   * Run the following against your Laptop/Workstation's Unix terminal.
+   * This script loads the environment variable files on the virtual machines.
+No changes required.

     ```shell
     # [admin@Laptop:~]